Jose Quintero Papers

 Quintero directed his first Broadway production in 1953 , directing Judith Anderson in Jane Bowles' ''In the Summer House.''
 In 1956 he received a Tony Award for best director for the Broadway production of "Long Day's Journey Into Night".

-In the 1970's Quintero's career and personal life floundered: he experienced bouts of depression and alcoholism.
+In the 1970's, he experienced bouts of depression and alcoholism.
 He credited his relationship with Nicholas Tsacrios, his longtime partner, as motivation to quit drinking, and reignite his career.
 It was during this period that he lead a group of actors in launching a new troupe, the Resurrection Company.
 Their efforts were recognized when Quintero was awarded a second Tony in 1973 for the production of "A Moon for the Misbegotten".

 Quintero worked with and directed such stars as George C. Scott, Colleen Dewhurst, Ingrid Bergman, Jason Robards, Liv Ullmann, Pat Hingle, Kirstie Alley, Betty Miller, Ralph Williams and Callista Flockhart.
 During his 50-year career, Quintero directed many contemporary masterworks, and maintained collaborations as well as close friendships with playwrights Tennessee Williams and Thornton Wilder.
 However, his legacy is defined by his direction of Eugene O'Neill's works.